dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1797: Negotiate equitable benefit-sharing from resources used.
+### T1797: Fair mechanisms ensure local compensation for resource use.

 |Support|
 |---|